History

 In fact, all that research has actually flipped the safety focus on its head!

-Informed teachers, educators and coaches today are more focused on the risk of
+Informed teachers, educators and coaches today are more focused on

-to keep up with training and lifestyle demands.
+injury from lack of adequate strength to keep up with training and lifestyle demands.

 In other words the concern has shifted from the dangers of children doing resistance training